 This is the traditional Venezuelan arepas recipe.
 Or the recipe for the authentic arepas venezolanas.
+And I would say these are also the everyday Colombian arepas (keep reading, and I will tell you why.)
 These are the arepas we eat for breakfast and dinner.
 And I bet you will love them as much as we do if you try them!

 Note: As a member of the Amazon Affiliate Program and other affiliate programs, I receive compensation for products sold through the affiliate links in this post at no cost to the buyer.

 These are the same arepas that are perfect for school and office lunches.
 The same that we used to eat in the areperas (arepa restaurants) across Venezuela, my home country.
-And I would say these are also the regular Colombian arepas.
-Keep reading, and I will tell you why…
+No wonder, along with our pabellón criollo, they are considered the national dish of Venezuela!

 - What is an arepa?